 - 1. A printed cover page that lists the group members, work contributed by each, and any outside citations.
+In documenting the role of each member, list the classes that each member implemented (and methods, if necessary).
+Remember that we expect that each group member will contribute approximately half of the implementation work.
 Turn in the hardcopy to the TA or the lecturer. - 2.
 Hand in the modified UML diagram on engineering paper: turn in the hardcopy to the TA or the lecturer. - 3.
 Turn in project1.zip to D2L.
 This is the zip file produced by Eclipse that contains: - Each of the class implementations with documentation.
-The author(s) of each class should be documented at the top of the java file. - html description of your project produced by javadoc. - 4.
+Do not include author names in the java files. - html description of your project produced by javadoc. - 4.
 A short demonstration.
 We will reserve time during your laboratory section for you to demonstrate your working program.
 You may also attend office hours or make appointments to perform the demonstrations.